Tulsa takes home win streak into matchup with South Florida - WTOP News

 Tulsa, Oklahoma; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Tulsa hosts South Florida looking to continue its nine-game home winning streak.
+BOTTOM LINE: Tulsa will try to keep its nine-game home win streak intact when the Golden Hurricane take on South Florida.

 The Bulls are 1-1 in AAC play.
-South Florida is second in the AAC with 12.7 offensive rebounds per game led by Izaiyah Nelson averaging 3.9.
+South Florida has a 0-1 record in one-possession games.

-Tulsa averages 10.5 made 3-pointers per game, 2.3 more made shots than the 8.2 per game South Florida allows.
-South Florida has shot at a 44.4% clip from the field this season, 2.7 percentage points higher than the 41.7% shooting opponents of Tulsa have averaged.
+Tulsa makes 49.0% of its shots from the field this season, which is 6.0 percentage points higher than South Florida has allowed to its opponents (43.0%).
+South Florida scores 20.7 more points per game (90.9) than Tulsa allows (70.2).

-The Golden Hurricane and Bulls square off Saturday for the first time in conference play this season.
+The Golden Hurricane and Bulls face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: David Green is scoring 14.6 points per game and averaging 4.9 rebounds for the Golden Hurricane.
-Ade Popoola is averaging 2.3 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Miles Barnstable averages 2.4 made 3-pointers per game for the Golden Hurricane, scoring 13.4 points while shooting 43.9% from beyond the arc.
+David Green is averaging 14.6 points over the last 10 games.

-CJ Brown is averaging 12.3 points and 5.3 assists for the Bulls.
-Nelson is averaging 17.2 points over the last 10 games.
+Izaiyah Nelson is scoring 15.9 points per game and averaging 9.9 rebounds for the Bulls.
+Joseph Pinion is averaging 12.6 points and 3.0 rebounds over the last 10 games.

 LAST 10 GAMES: Golden Hurricane: 9-1, averaging 88.9 points, 33.5 rebounds, 15.5 assists, 7.5 steals and 2.4 blocks per game while shooting 49.8% from the field.
 Their opponents have averaged 68.5 points per game.